Best Food for Ocicat

 Ocicat Nutritional Profile

-Dietary planning for Ocicat starts with understanding this breed's Medium to Large (6-15 lbs) physique and active character.
+Good Ocicat nutrition planning opens with the structural facts: a Medium to Large (6-15 lbs) body and a active disposition both influence what the food has to provide.
 Over a 12-18 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger cats like Ocicat need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Ocicat's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Ocicat to maintain coat health and joint function.

 Life-Stage Feeding Guide for Ocicat